AyaAbuRashed/course102/GrowthMindset.md

 *If you want more information about fixd and Growth mindset just [Click Here](https://www.brainpickings.org/2014/01/29/carol-dweck-mindset/)*

-Aya Abu Rashed was with you and this is my githup profile link [Aya]()
+Aya Abu Rashed was with you and this is my githup profile link [Aya ^-^](https://github.com/AyaAbuRashed)